cpjobling/eg-150-textbook/signals_and_systems/signals/pep_signals.md

 +++ {"slideshow": {"slide_type": "fragment"}}

 Let's first define the signal over one period.
-We will use MATLAB and the symbolic toolbox for this example:
+We will use MATLAB and the *symbolic math toolbox* for this example:

 +++ {"slideshow": {"slide_type": "fragment"}}